Oregon Wolf Wars

 Photo of gray wolf by Tracy Brooks

-Oregon's Imnaha Wolf Pack Dodges State Kill Orders
+Oregon's Imnaha Wolf Pack Dodges State Bullets: Kill Orders Still on Hold

-Within two weeks of wolves losing federal protection and falling under state management, ODFW killed 2 Imnaha pack wolves.
-This pack produced the now famous "OR7," the young male wolf who has captured the attention of the world and is being followed as he winds his way from NE Oregon and into California.
+Due to intense pressure from ranchers in NE Oregon, state wildlife managers have been taking shots at the Imnaha wolf pack, Oregon's first and major pack.
+Within two weeks of wolves losing federal protection and falling under state management, which happened on April 15, 2011, ODFW killed 2 Imnaha pack wolves.
+This pack produced the now famous "OR7," the young male wolf who has captured the attention of the world and is being followed as he made his way from NE Oregon and into California.
 He was right about getting out of Oregon!

 Please see our September 2011 Oregon wolf alert for details on the kill orders.